Royal Moroccan Football Federation: 2026 FIFA World Cup

-On 11 August 2017, was set for submission of an intention to bid, and on that day, the Royal Moroccan Football Federation announced that it would submit a bid for the 2026 FIFA World Cup.
+On 11 August 2017, Morocco was set for submission of an intention to bid, and on that day, the Royal Moroccan Football Federation announced that it would submit a bid for the 2026 FIFA World Cup.
 In March 2018, the Morocco 2026 bid committee stated their plan to spend $16 billion on preparing for the tournament, including building new transportation infrastructure, 21 new hospitals, a large number of new hotels and leisure facilities and building and/or renovating new stadiums.

 2030 FIFA World Cup

-The national football association of Morocco is scheduled to bid to host the 2030 FIFA World Cup.
-On 15 June 2018, The bid was led by the Royal Moroccan Football Federation, who officially confirmed it.
+The national football association of Morocco bid to host the 2030 FIFA World Cup.
+On 15 June 2018, the bid was led by the Royal Moroccan Football Federation, who officially confirmed it.

-On 25 July 2018, Royal Moroccan Football Federation president Fouzi Lekjaa, confirmed Morocco will apply for the 2030 World Cup bid.
-On 10 March 2023, The Royal Spanish Football Federation and the Portuguese Football Federation, were studying the possibility of adding Morocco to their Iberian Bid to host the 2030 World Cup replacing Ukraine.
+On 25 July 2018, Royal Moroccan Football Federation president Fouzi Lekjaa, confirmed Morocco would apply for the 2030 World Cup bid.
+On 10 March 2023, the Royal Spanish Football Federation and the Portuguese Football Federation announced they were studying the possibility of adding Morocco to their Iberian Bid to host the 2030 World Cup, replacing Ukraine.

-On 4 October 2023, The FIFA Executive Committee has unanimously accepted the Morocco-Spain-Portugal bid as a candidate to host the 2030 FIFA World Cup.
-King Mohammed VI appointed Lekjaa as the Chairman of 2030 World Cup Committee.
+On 4 October 2023, the FIFA Executive Committee unanimously accepted the Morocco–Spain–Portugal bid as a candidate to host the 2030 World Cup.
+King Mohammed VI appointed Lekjaa as the chairman of the 2030 World Cup committee.